dmitrii-artuhov/DBWS/README.md

 - Aleksei Vantorin (avantorin@constructor.university)
 - Nikolai Vladimirov (nvladimirov@constructor.university)

-Solution of the concrete homework you can find in corresponding branch.
+Here is the hosted website of the homework 4.
+We used github pages for website hosting.